grafana/mimir/cmd/cortextool/README.md

     cortextool rules load ./example_rules_one.yaml ./example_rules_two.yaml  ...

+#### Rules Prepare

+This command prepares a rules file for upload to Cortex.
+It lints all your PromQL expressions and adds an specific label to your PromQL query aggregations in the file.
+Unlike, the previous command this one does not interact with your Cortex cluster.

+    cortextool rules prepare -i ./example_rules_one.yaml ./example_rules_two.yaml ...

+There are two flags of note for this command:
+- `-i` which allows you to edit in place, otherwise a a new file with a `.output` extension is created with the results of the run.
+- `-l` which allows you specify the label you want you add for your aggregations, it is `cluster` by default.

+At the end of the run, the command tells you whenever the operation was a success in the form of

+    INFO[0000] SUCESS: 194 rules found, 0 modified expressions

+It is important to note that a modification can be a PromQL expression lint or a label add to your aggregation.

 # chunktool

 This repo also contains the `chunktool`.
 A client meant to interact with chunks stored and indexed in cortex backends.